 The resources of a serverless database are encapsulated by app package, SQL instance, and user resource pool entities.

 The app package is the outer most resource management boundary for a database, regardless of whether the database is in a serverless or provisioned compute tier.
 The app package contains the SQL instance and external services like Full-text Search that all together scope all user and system resources used by a database in SQL Database.
 The SQL instance generally dominates the overall resource utilization across the app package.

 User resource pool

-The user resource pool is the inner most resource management boundary for a database, regardless of whether the database is in a serverless or provisioned compute tier.
-The user resource pool scopes CPU and IO for user workload generated by DDL queries such as CREATE and ALTER and DML queries such as SELECT, INSERT, UPDATE, and DELETE.
+The user resource pool is an inner resource management boundary for a database, regardless of whether the database is in a serverless or provisioned compute tier.
+The user resource pool scopes CPU and IO for user workload generated by DDL queries such as CREATE and ALTER, DML queries such as INSERT, UPDATE, DELETE, and MERGE, and SELECT queries.
 These queries generally represent the most substantial proportion of utilization within the app package.